latter-bolden/port/README.md

 ## Installing

-Head over to [releases](https://github.com/arthyn/port/releases) and download the installer from the latest release.
-Currently only available for MacOS and Linux.
+Head over to [releases](https://github.com/arthyn/port/releases) and download the installer for your operating system from the latest release.
+Currently available for all major OSes.

 ## Screenshots
 ![](https://hmillerdev.nyc3.digitaloceanspaces.com/nocsyx-lassul/taisho-welcome.jpg)